-Code Function Result Text message Action 175 System thermal Failed Fan # n Replace the indicated fan. inemai (where n is the number of the failing fan) Temperature sensed on processor board is out of range Call for service.
+Code Function Result Text message Action 175 System thermal Failed Fan # n Replace the indicated fan. (where n is the number of the failing fan) Temperature sensed on processor board is out of range Call for service.
 180 Status display Failed Any failure message Call for service.
-201 System memory Failed DIMMs in location DIMM n Reseat the failing DIMM. memory (where n is the number of the socket that contains the failing DIMM) If the problem remains, replace the DIMM.
+201 System memory Failed DIMMs in location DIMM n Reseat the failing DIMM. (where n is the number of the socket that contains the failing DIMM) If the problem remains, replace the DIMM.
 If the problem remains, call for service.
-Test setup error: Corrupt BIOS in ROM If your server does not have the latest level BIOS code installed, Test setup error: Corrupt DMI BIOS, information in BIOS is not as expected update the BIOS code to the latest level.
-If the problem remains, call for service.
-202 System cache Aborted Test setup error: BIOS cannot access VPD information If your server does not have the latest level BIOS code installed, update the BIOS code to the Test setup error: Corrupt DMI BIOS.
-Information in BIOS is not as expected latest level and run the diagnostic program again.
-If the problem remains, call for service.
-Test setup error: No L2 cache detected on microprocessor socket id xyz or BIOS setup problem If your server does not have the latest level BIOS code installed, update the BIOS code to the latest level (where xyz identifies the microprocessor that is causing the error message) Run the diagnostic program again.
+Test setup error: Corrupt BIOS in ROM If your server does not have the latest level BIOS code installed, update the BIOS code Test setup error: Corrupt DMI BIOS, to the latest level. information in BIOS is not as expected If the problem remains, call for service.
+202 System cache Aborted Test setup error: BIOS cannot access VPD information If your server does not have the latest level BIOS code installed, update the BIOS code to the latest level and run the Test setup error: Corrupt DMI BIOS. diagnostic program again.
+Information in BIOS is not as expected If the problem remains, call for service.
+Test setup error: No L2 cache detected on microprocessor socket id xyz or BIOS setup problem If your server does not hav the latest level BIOS code installed, update the BIOS (where xyz identifies the microprocessor that is causing the error message) code to the latest level 2.
+Run the diagnostic program again.
 Test setup error: Unknown hardware problem associated with microprocessor in socket id xyz .
-If the problem remains, replace the failing processor. (where xyz identifies the microprocessor that is causing the error message) If the problem remains, call for service.
+If the problem remains, replace the failing processor. (where xyz identifies the microproces that is causing the error message) (where xyz identifies the microprocessor that is causing the error message) If the problem remains, call for service.
 Failed Microprocessor in socket ID xyz Reseat the identified microprocessor. (where xyz identifies the microprocessor that is causing the error message) If the problem remains, replace the microprocessor.
 If the problem remains, call for service.
 Warning Test setup error: Cache is disabled.
 Use system setup to enable before retrying the test Use the Cache Control choice from the Advanced Setup menu to enable the cache.
 If the problem remains, call for service.
 206 Diskette drive Failed Internal diskette drive bay Call for service.